nunhot005/nunhot005/README.md

 - I love to take note via Notion 📝

 ## I'm currently working on 💣
-- Senior Project: Suture Practice Evaluation (Machine Learning, Web Application)
+- Senior Project: Suture Practice Evaluation (As a Front End Developer)

 ## I'm currently learning 📚
+- ReactJS
+- NextJS
+- Prisma
-- React.JS
+- GraphQL
 - Material Design
-- Machine Learning

 ## I'm looking for help with 🥺
+- Software Development 👩‍💻
-- Data Engineer 👩🏻‍🔬
+- Data Engineering 👩🏻‍🔬
-- Data Warehouse Specialist 📊
+- Data Warehousing 📊
-- Data Mining Specialist ⛏
+- Data Mining ⛏

 <!--
 **nunhot005/nunhot005** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.